Blog Updated: 06/08/2025

 3. Rental Amounts

-Include the base monthly rent, any additional charges (e.g., utilities, pet fees), and the total expected monthly income per unit.
+Include the base monthly market rent, any additional charges (e.g., utilities, pet fees), and the total expected monthly income per unit.

 4. Payment Status